asciidoctor/asciidoctor-bibtex/README.md

 Currently:

-. latex formatting from bibtex file will be included in reference list . single ref per cite
+- latex formatting from bibtex file will be included in reference list
+- single ref per cite
-. no control over style
+- no control over style
-. no included files
+- no included files

 ## License

-The files within this project may be distributed under the terms of the Open Works License [http://owl.apotheon.org].
+The files within this project may be distributed under the terms of the Open Works License: http://owl.apotheon.org